akuklev/Literate_Kotlin/structured-ownership.md

 ... // the rest of the scope is turned into a callback
 ```

-Note that with this approach it is not possible to store sovereign references inside collections.
-This is not a shortcomming, but a feature: in those cases we'll have to use managed references provided
-by object existence scopes such as `CoroutineScope`s for `Job`s, Rustacean lifetimes for variables, and ultimately also filesystems for files, databases for tables etc.
+Note that with this approach it is not possible to store singleton references inside collections (or, in fact, any containers).
+This is not a shortcomming, but a feature: in those cases we'll have to use managed references provided by object existence scopes such as `CoroutineScope`s for `Job`s, Rustacean lifetimes for variables, and ultimately also filesystems for files, databases for tables etc.
 This generalizes Kotlin's Structured Concurrency to Structured Ownership.

 ---